andreaskaris/blog/docs/networking/rss-irq-affinity-and-rps.md

 The flamegraphs show us largely idle CPUs 0,1, 4 and 5 which is expected.
 However, CPU 7 is idle as well, even though the server should be running on CPUs 6 and 7.
+There are 2 reasons for this:

+* We started the application on CPUs 6 and 7 which are isolated from via `isolcpus` in `/proc/cmdline`, so the kernel loadbalancer is off for these CPUs
-Have another look at the server implementation: you will see that the TCP server is multithreaded (use of go routines) and the UDP server is single threaded.
+* Have another look at the server implementation: you will see that the TCP server is multithreaded (use of go routines) and the UDP server is single threaded.
 I had not intended it to be this way - it was an omission on my side because I initially implemented the TCP code and then quickly added the UDP part.
-And looking at the flamegraph for CPU 7 makes painfully clear that the CPU is not executing any of our go code.
+This is fixed in the master branch of the repository.

 The flamegraph for CPU 6 shows us our server is spending most of its time in readFromUDP, as expected.
 About half of that time is spent waiting in golang function